The Elizabeth Natural Blue Spinel & Gold Ring

 To minimise scratching and wear, store each piece of fine jewellery separately in a soft cloth or padded container.
 Avoid exposure to intense heat as light coloured Spinel may fade.
 Spinel jewellery is best cleaned with warm, sudsy water and a tightly woven microfibre or other soft cloth.

-The Ellie Blue Zircon and Diamond Platinum Ring
+The Kate White Gold, Blue Zircon and Diamond Ring